SharePoint/sp-dev-docs/docs/general-development/how-to-set-the-bing-maps-key-at-the-web-and-farm-level-in-sharepoint.md

 ## Code example: Set the Bing Maps key at the farm or web level
 <a name="SP15Setbing_farm"> </a>

 The Bing Maps key can be set at the farm or web level.
 To set the Bing Maps key at the farm level, you need administrator rights on the server; you can then add the key by using the SharePoint Management Shell.
-To set the Bing Maps key at the web level, write a console application that uses the SharePoint client object model.
+To set the Bing Maps key at the web level, write a console application that uses the SharePoint client object model or leverage SharePoint PnP PowerShell.